Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 03 - ci-cd-s3/03 README.md

-Below is the updated readme.md file with the suggested enhancements and clarifications integrated:

----

-CI/CD for a Secure Serverless Static Website on AWS
+## CI/CD for a Secure Serverless Static Website on AWS

 This repository showcases my AWS projects and lessons learned while deploying a secure static website using multiple AWS services.
 In this project, we integrate a CI/CD pipeline to automate the build, test, and deployment processes, ensuring that changes to your website are rapidly and reliably released.